AC Transit: Alternative power

+Governance

+AC Transit is governed by a seven-member board of directors.
+The AC Transit service area is divided into seven wards, each of which elects a board member to a four-year term.
+As a special district, AC Transit is legally independent of its two namesake county governments.
+The board of directors hires a professional general manager to operate the agency.

+Until 2023, the AC Transit service area was divided into five wards, each of which elected a board member; the remaining two members were elected at-large.
+Planning began in 2023 to reapportion the AC Transit service area into seven wards, eliminating the at-large seats.
+The change will be fully implemented in 2026.

+General Manager and other Board-Appointed Officers

+The Board of Directors appoints the General Manager, District Secretary, and General Counsel.
+Past General Managers include James O'Sullivan, Sharon Banks, Rick Fernandez, and Michael Hursh.
+Kathleen Kelly has served as Acting or Interim General Manager several times.

 Funding

-AC Transit is funded with a mix of federal, state, and local government subsidies, as well as passenger fares.
+AC Transit is funded by passenger fares and federal, state, and local government subsidies.

-In March 2004, voters throughout the San Francisco Bay Area approved Regional Measure 2, which funds regional transportation capital and operating programs through a US$1.00 surcharge on State-owned bridges operated by the BATA.
-(The Golden Gate Bridge is owned and operated by the Golden Gate Bridge, Highway and Transportation District.)
+In March 2004, voters throughout the San Francisco Bay Area approved Regional Measure 2, which funds regional transportation capital and operating programs through a $1.00 surcharge on the 7 State-owned bridges operated by the Bay Area Toll Authority.
+In 2023, AC Transit received approximately $11 million in RM2 funds.

-In November 2004, voters approved Measure BB, which increased the parcel tax from US$24 to US$48 annually for 10 years beginning 1 July 2005, to help fund AC Transit services.
+In November 2004, voters approved Measure BB, which increased the parcel tax from $24 to $48 annually for 10 years beginning 1 July 2005, to help fund AC Transit services.

 In April 2005, a federal class-action lawsuit was filed against the Metropolitan Transportation Commission alleging that it discriminates against AC Transit's primarily minority riders by giving AC Transit disproportionately less money than BART and Caltrain.
 AC Transit is not party to the lawsuit, and the court sided with MTC in 2009.

-In November 2008, voters approved Measure VV, which increased the parcel tax by US$48 annually for 10 years beginning 1 July 2009, to help fund AC Transit services.
-Measure VV also extended the US$48 parcel tax approved under Measure BB so a total US$96 annual tax is effective through 30 June 2019.
+In November 2008, voters approved Measure VV, which increased the parcel tax by $48 annually for 10 years beginning 1 July 2009, to help fund AC Transit services.
+Measure VV also extended the $48 parcel tax approved under Measure BB, so a total $96 annual tax is effective through 30 June 2019.

-Internet access

-AC Transit also offers wireless internet on many buses that serve Transbay lines.
-These buses can be distinguished by their all-green livery, padded "commuter" seats, and Wi-Fi logos near the front entrance door and inside the bus.